Skip to main content

 Non-selective but highly sought after, so waste no time in getting your child’s name down for a nursery place – and yes, that might mean before they are born.
 A non-refundable deposit is required for a spot on the waiting list, with offers made in date order of registration, although there is often movement due to plans changing.

 Nursery children gain automatic entry into reception although parents must reconfirm the place or risk losing their spot – one overlooked this to their detriment but, reassuringly, a place was quickly found.
 Any spare spots are then allocated to newcomers on a first come, first served basis.
 Siblings get preference but their entry is not a given.
-As pupils can now remain at the upper school until year 6 (first year 4 cohort from September 2023), it’s worth asking about occasional places higher up.
+Pupils can now remain at the upper school until year 6 so it’s worth asking about occasional places higher up.

 Joiners from year 1 spend some time in the classroom to ensure they can access, and keep up with, the pace of the curriculum.
 Current school report also requested.